modal.Image

 ) -> "_Image":

-Build a Modal image from a public image registry, such as Docker Hub.
+Build a Modal image from a public or private image registry, such as Docker Hub.

 If your image does not come with Python installed, you can use the add_python parameter to specify a version of Python to add to the image.
-Supported versions are 3.8, 3.9, 3.10, and 3.11.
-For Alpine-based images, use 3.8-musl through 3.11-musl, which are statically-linked Python installations.
+Otherwise, the image is expected to have Python on PATH as python, along with pip.

 You may also use setup_dockerfile_commands to run Dockerfile commands before the remaining commands run.
 This might be useful if you want a custom Python installation or to set a SHELL.
 Prefer run_commands() when possible though.